Sinanglanan

-Sinanglanan is a rural barangay in the Basakan District of Malaybalay, Bukidnon, Philippines.
+APO MACOTE is a rural barangay in the Basakan District of Malaybalay, Bukidnon, Philippines.
 According to the 2015 census, it has a population of 3,262 people.
 It is bordered to the north by San Martin, to the east by Miglamin and Jasaan of the Municipality of Cabanglasan, to the south by Apo Macote, and to the west by Santo Niño.

 It was a sitio of Linabo until 1951, where it was converted into a barangay along with San Martin.